babowsk1/tvm/cells-memory-and-persistent-storage.md

 * The size $$n$$ of the bit field to be used ( $$1 \leq n \leq 257$$ for signed integers, $$0 \leq n \leq 256$$ for unsigned integers) can either come from the top of stack or be embedded into the instruction itself.
 * If the integer $$x$$ to be serialized is not in the range $$-2^{n-1} \leq x<2^{n-1}$$ (for signed integer serialization) or $$0 \leq x<2^{n}$$ (for unsigned integer serialization), a range check exception is usually generated, and if $$n$$ bits cannot be stored into the provided Builder, a cell overflow exception is generated. - Quiet versions of serialization instructions do not throw exceptions; instead, they push -1 on top of the resulting Builder upon success, or return the original Builder with 0 on top of it to indicate failure.

 Integer serialization instructions have mnemonics like STU 20 ("store an unsigned 20-bit integer value") or STIXQ ("quietly store an integer value of variable length provided in the stack").
-The full list of these instructionsincluding their mnemonics, descriptions, and opcodes - is provided in $$\mathbf{A .
-7 .
-1}$$
+The full list of these instructionsincluding their mnemonics, descriptions, and opcodes - is provided in [$$\mathbf{A.7.1}$$](a-instructions-and-opcodes.md/#a.7.1.-cell-serialization-primitives.).

 ### 3.2.8.
 Integers in cells are big-endian by default.